‘Alison’ is a story of monsters, miracles and hope.

 We choose the RED DRAGON because of the heavy / animation contingent of the film.
-We knew that most of this film’s hard work was going to happen in post and that the RED DRAGON was going to give us the best chance to have the canvas in place so we can make it all happen then.
-It was also in post where we were just continuously challenged with relentless predicaments.
-We planned well but because the genre is still documentary at heart, a bulk of the planning had to be reserve for once we had our timeline down.
-The planning had to be reserve for once we had our timeline down.
-The interviews had to be shot first and we had to wait for what we would have for me to decide with the post creative as to what would work best to fit the story and the budget.
+We knew that most of this film’s hard work was going to happen in the post and that the RED DRAGON was going to give us the best chance to have the canvas in place so we can make it all happen then.
+It was also in the post where we were just continuously challenged with relentless predicaments.
+We planned well but because the genre is still documentary at heart, a bulk of the planning had to be reserved for once we had our timeline down.
+The planning had to be reserved for once we had our timeline down.
+The interviews had to be shot first and we had to wait for what would be the most creative way that would work best to fit the story and the budget.
 That damn budget…

-What’s the alternative of not having hope in the human race?
-I despair sometimes when I think of what people What’s the alternative of not having hope in the human race?
+What’s the alternative to not having hope in the human race?
+I despair sometimes when I think of what people What’s the alternative to not having hope in the human race?
 I despair sometimes when I think of what people do to each other and I can’t understand how certain people can do what they do and how they behave.
 But I don’t what to give up that hope.
-I want to believe that what I do makes a difference and that the good people out there, what they do makes a difference.
+I want to believe that what I do makes a difference and that the good people out there, do make a difference.
 And whether it will make a difference in the huge big scheme of things, I don’t know, but I still like to live my life that way.
 I like to think that matters.

 Are you over it Alison?

 You never get over something like this.
 People always ask me am I over it.
-But its part of a journey there’s no You never get over something like this.
+But it’s part of a journey there’s no You never get over something like this.
 People always ask me am I over it.
-But its part of a journey there’s no end there’s no finality.
-It’s something that you learn to live with and it’s actually something that I’ve realised when I’ve had my bad days, is that you decide everyday – it gets easier because you’re in the habit of deciding but you decide to be bigger than it every day.
-The getting over it is what people want.
-They want the person who was harmed to have a happy life and to be able to move on and everything to go right.
+But it’s part of a journey there’s no end there’s no finality.
+It’s something that you learn to live with and it’s actually something that I’ve realised when I’ve had my bad days, is that you decide every day – it gets easier because you’re in the habit of deciding but you decide to be bigger than it every day.
+Getting over it is what people want.
+They want the person who was harmed to have a happy life and to be able to move on and for everything to go right.
 And it’s not like that.
-To me the real life of everyday is what I am living life for.
+To me, the real-life of every day is what I am living life for.
 I am not superhuman.
 I didn’t survive something that no one else can.
 We actually are capable of a lot more than we allow ourselves to think.
 I’m proud of that no one else can.
 We actually are capable of a lot more than we allow ourselves to think.
 I’m proud of myself, you know, that I lived that night and that I fought to live.

 Uga, what moves you about this story except for the obvious?